berhane/LAP-solvers/README.md

   hungarian  [ 0.00001  0.00002  0.00004  0.00013  0.00085  0.00503  0.03316  0.22956  1.63596 15.02935  127.19425 1025.16906]
       scipy  [ 0.00088  0.00208  0.00881  0.02201  0.10714  0.58886  4.38091]
     munkres  [ 0.00075  0.00596  0.09011  0.66533  7.30088]

-  Figure saved to file timings-LAPs-py3-8-16384.png
+  Figure saved to file timings-LAPs-py3-8-16384.png -->
 </pre>

 ![alt text](images/figure-py3.png "Python3 benchmark test")

 # Takeaways

+1. `scipy==1.4` is much faster than previous versions and it is competitive with the other implementations, especially for larger matrices.
+This is a great development since it probably gets used more than the other implementations by virtue of scipy's popularity.
-1. `scipy` and `munkres` are much slower than `hungarian`, `lapsolver`, `lap.lapjv`, and `lapjv.lapjv` for all matrix sizes
+2. `munkres` is much slower than `hungarian`, `lapsolver`, `scipy`, `lap.lapjv`, and `lapjv.lapjv` for all matrix sizes
-2. `hungarian` performs well for smaller matrices.
+3. `hungarian` performs well for smaller matrices.
 For anything larger than 256x256, `lapsolver`, `lap.lapjv` and `lapjv.lapjv` are about an order of magnitude faster than `hungarian`
-3. `lap.lapjv` is am implementation intended to solve dense matrices.
+4. `lap.lapjv` is am implementation intended to solve dense matrices.
 Its sparse matrix solver analog named `lap.lapmod` is more efficient for larger sparse matrices.
 Both are implemented in the `lap` module.
-4. `lapjv.lapjv` has the best performance virtually for all matrix sizes.
+5. `lapjv.lapjv` has the best performance virtually for all matrix sizes.
-5. For the purposes of improving [Arbalign](https://github.com/berhane/arbalign), `hungarian` remains a good choice for most molecular systems I'm interested in which don't have more than 100x100 distance matrices the same type to solve.
+6. For the purposes of improving [Arbalign](https://github.com/berhane/arbalign), `hungarian` remains a good choice for most molecular systems I'm interested in which don't have more than 100x100 distance matrices the same type to solve.
 However, if the tool is to be applied to larger molecules such as proteins and DNA, it would be worthwhile to use `lapjv.lapjv`, `lapsolver`, `lap.lapjv` or `lap.lapmod`